latitov/milkthisbuffer/README.md

 	HEY-HI-HELLO, 1-2-3, REPEAT

 It's up to you how to proceed.
 I myself am in doubt, if I wasted my time.
 Did I?

+## THE BONUS

+Actually, it's more than that.
+I also added a wrapper for the code above, so now you can write the example this short:

+	package main

+	import (
+		"github.com/latitov/milkthisbuffer"
+		"time"
+	)

+	// Ctrl-D to end the input (Ctrl-Z on Windows)

+	func main() {
+		pipe1 := milkthisbuffer.New(500)
+		pipe2 := milkthisbuffer.New(500)

+		go pipe2.StdoutAsync()

+		co1 := &milkthisbuffer.CommandObject{
+			Stdout: pipe1,
+			Stderr: pipe1,
+		}
+		co2 := &milkthisbuffer.CommandObject{
+			Stdin: pipe1,
+			Stdout: pipe2,
+			Stderr: pipe2,
+		}

+		go func() {
+			co2.Execf("tr", "a-z", "A-Z")
+		}()

+		co1.Execf("echo", "hey-hi-hello, 1-2-3, repeat")

+		pipe1.Close()	// signal the EOF

+		time.Sleep(1 * time.Second)
+	}
+One more example, without piping, illustrating the ease of calling many commands in sequence:

+	package main

+	import (
+		"github.com/latitov/milkthisbuffer"
+		"time"
+	)

+	// Ctrl-D to end the input (Ctrl-Z on Windows)

+	func main() {
+		pipe1 := milkthisbuffer.New(500)

+		go pipe1.StdoutAsync()

+		co1 := &milkthisbuffer.CommandObject{
+			Stdout: pipe1,
+			Stderr: pipe1,
+		}

+		co1.Execf("echo", "hey-hi-hello, 1-2-3, repeat")
+		co1.Execf("echo", "hey-hi-hello, 1-2-3-5, repeat")
+		co1.Execf("echo", "hey-hi-hello, 1-2-3-5-7, repeat")
+		co1.Execf("echo", "hey-hi-hello, 1-2-3-5-7-9, repeat")

+		co1.Execf("git", "add", "-A")
+		co1.Execf("git", "commit", "-m", "'.'")

+		pipe1.Close()	// signal the EOF

+		time.Sleep(1 * time.Second)
+	}

+To do, maybe also:

+- A wrapper with Context;
+- A wrapper that return the error;

+Very useful.